UnitTestBot/UTBotJava/utbot-maven/docs/utbot-maven.md

 Utbot Maven Plugin is a maven plugin for generating tests and creating SARIF-reports.

-The `createSarifReport` maven task generates tests and SARIF-reports for all classes in your project (or only for classes specified in the configuration).
+The `generateTestsAndSarifReport` maven task generates tests and SARIF-reports for all classes in your project (or only for classes specified in the configuration).
 In addition, it creates one big SARIF-report containing the results from all the processed files.